The most scenic part of the California Zephyr route (and how to ride it)

-The most scenic part of the California Zephyr route is between Denver and Sacramento.
-This overnight trip includes an ascent into the Rocky Mountains, beautiful scenery along the Colorado River, travel through Glenwood and Ruby Canyons, and views of Utah rock formations and the Sierra Nevada Mountains.
-If you want to experience the route’s best views without riding the full Chicago-to-Emeryville journey, this is the trip to plan.
+The most scenic part of the California Zephyr route is between Denver and Emeryville, California.
+This overnight trip includes an ascent into the Rocky Mountains, beautiful scenery along the Colorado River, travel through Glenwood and Ruby Canyons, and views of Utah rock formations and the rugged scenery in the Sierra Nevada Mountains.

 This website is reader supported and not affiliated with Amtrak.
 We may earn a small commission from links on this page.